 I’ve also found that a little gel applied before a braid out gives a totally different look.
 I love the versatility.
 Oh, and another benefit to having locs is no matter the weather, my hair is fine.
 If it’s raining or misting outside, I no longer worry about frizzy/fuzzies, my locs love the moisture.
 If it’s cold outside and I need to wear a hat, that’s cool too.

-I’ve got hair bands in every color to add a little pizzazz when I want to.
+I’ve got hair bands (Amazon affiliate link) in every color to add a little pizzazz when I want to.
 A few ponytail ties come in handy when I just don’t want to be bothered.

 Nighttime Loc Routine

 When it’s time for bed I put a satin hair bonnet (Amazon affiliate link) on my head.
 I also have a silk pillowcase so if I fall asleep without the scarf, my locs are still safe.
 I prefer the silk nightcap just because I don’t like things touching my face when I sleep.
 The bonnet keeps the locs nice and snug and out of my face.

 It’s been a year and a half and I’m happy and my hair is happy.
 No, my locs are not parted in neat little professional rows of boxes.
 I allowed my locs to decide where and when they wanted to part.
 We have a great relationship.
 I continue to stay away from chemicals and my locs continue to remain healthy and grow.
 It doesn’t get any better than that!
 I love win-win relationships!